LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

   - Hairpin in switchdev SR-IOV mode is not supported till now.

 - Meter:

   - All the meter colors with drop action will be counted only by the global drop statistics.
   - Green color is not supported with drop action.
   - Yellow detection is not supported.
   - Red color must be with drop action.
+  - Meter statistics are supported only for drop case.
+  - Meter yellow color detection is not supported.
+  - A meter action created with pre-defined policy must be the last action in the flow except single case where the policy actions are:
+     - green: NULL or END.
+     - yellow: NULL or END.
+     - RED: DROP / END.
+  - The only supported meter policy actions:
+     - green: QUEUE, RSS, PORT_ID, JUMP, MARK and SET_TAG.
+     - yellow: must be empty.
+     - RED: must be DROP.

 Statistics
 ----------